 Students who need additional, intensive practice in Reading and/or Math will be placed into the Voyages through Reading and/or Voyages through Math program.
-Students will be assigned to these programs based on multiple measures of classroom performance.
-These programs will provide additional live, small group virtual lesson instruction tailored to the student’s needs.
+These students are identified through multiple measures of classroom performance.
+Courses for each grade level are structured the same, but tailored to specific grade level content.
+These programs will also provide additional live, small group virtual lesson instruction tailored to the student’s needs.

 Special Education services are available for PALCS students.
 Accommodations are highly individualized on a student-by-student basis.
 More information is available on the PALCS Special Education